 If IFA pattern suggests N-methyl-D-aspartate (NMDA)-receptor, then NMDA-receptor cell-binding assay (CBA) and NMDA-receptor titer are performed at an additional charge.

 If IFA pattern suggests alpha-amino-3-hydroxy-5-methyl-4-isoxazole propionic acid (AMPA)-receptor, then AMPA-receptor CBA and AMPA-receptor titer are performed at an additional charge.

 If IFA pattern suggests gamma-aminobutyric acid B (GABA-B)-receptor, then GABA-B-receptor CBA and GABA-B-receptor titer are performed at an additional charge.

 If IFA pattern suggests dipeptidyl-peptidase-like protein-6 antibody (DPPX) antibody, then DPPX antibody CBA and DPPX titer are performed at an additional charge.

 Directing a focused search for cancer in patients with idiopathic dysautonomia

 Investigating autonomic symptoms that appear in the course or wake of cancer therapy and are not explainable by recurrent cancer or metastasis (detection of autoantibodies in this profile helps differentiate autoimmune dysautonomia from the effects of chemotherapy)

 Antibodies directed at onconeural proteins shared by neurons, muscle, and glia are valuable serological markers of a patient's immune response to cancer.
-These autoantibodies are not found in healthy subjects, and are usually accompanied by subacute neurological symptoms and signs.
-It is not uncommon for more than 1 autoantibody to be detected in patients with autoimmune dysautonomia.
+These autoantibodies are not found in healthy subjects and are usually accompanied by subacute neurological symptoms and signs.
+It is not uncommon for more than one autoantibody to be detected in patients with autoimmune dysautonomia.
+These include: